Wednesday, August 17, 2011

 Jacob Wilderman

-In about 1759, Jacob married Elizabetha Meyer, the daughter of Johann George Meyer and Johanna Jacobea Stucki.
+In about 1754, Jacob married Elizabetha Meyer, the daughter of Johann George Meyer and Johanna Jacobea Stucki.
 He was 32 and she was just 16.
 They were presumably married in Pennsylvania.
-Jacob and Elizabetha had four children: George who was born sometime before 1760, John (b.1760), Jacob (b.1762) and Margaretha (b.1764).
+Jacob and Elizabetha had four children: George who was born bout 1755, John (b.1760, d.1843), Jacob (b.1762) and Margaretha (b.1764).
 Jacob farmed 125 acres of land at a place called "Wells Manor" in Maryland around the time of the revolutionary war.

 -The Will of Jacob Wilderman, Sr.